s99mol/FGSBuddysbuddy/arkivit/readme.txt

 demo only
 Run main or mainlarosaten
-mainlarosaten = with extended (but not tested) mapping functionality, needs xsltmapper_function_small_larosaten main needs xsltmapper_function_small_arkivit
+mainlarosaten = with extended mapping functionality in GUI (no correspondance in logic behind the scenes), needs xsltmapper_function_small_larosaten main needs xsltmapper_function_small_arkivit